 Using the Hilton Foundation logo

-We are pleased to make our logo available for your use, but please contact us for permission first.
+We are pleased to make our logo available for your use.
+Please contact us at email@example.com for high-res files and our brand guide.

 The preferred style guide of the Conrad N. Hilton Foundation is the Associated Press Stylebook.